 Her debut novel, A Cry From The Deep, a romantic mystery and adventure was published in October, 2014, and The Blue Nightgown, a novelette in May, 2015.
 And in March, 2016, she published under her imprint, Island House Publishing, her second novel, The Rubber Fence, psychological fiction, inspired by her work on a psychiatric ward in 1972.

 She’s completed the draft of her third novel.
-This one is a historical novel, set in Russia, during 1915-1929, inspired by her mother’s stories at the kitchen table.
+It’s a historical novel, set in Russia, during 1915-1929, inspired by her mother’s stories at the kitchen table.
 She hopes to get it published in 2018.